timescale/docs/about/release-notes/index.md

 support in 2.13 is available for PostgreSQL 13, 14 and 15.
 Learn more about it [here][multi-node-deprecation].

+If you want to migrate from multi-node TimescaleDB to single-node TimescaleDB read the [migration documentation][multi-node-to-timescale-service].

 #### PostgreSQL 13 deprecation announcement
 We will continue supporting PostgreSQL 13 until April 2024.
 Sooner to that time, we will announce the specific version of TimescaleDB in which PostgreSQL 13 support will not be included going forward.

 #### Starting from TimescaleDB 2.13.0
 * No Amazon Machine Images (AMI) are published.
 If you previously used AMI, please use another [installation method](https://docs.timescale.com/self-hosted/latest/install/)
 * Continuous Aggregates are materialized only (non-realtime) by default